nesi/research-developer-cloud/docs/fail_checks.md

 In February of 2010, the mayor considered
 It's 5 pm somewhere.
 It's 12 a.m., time to eat lunch.
 It's 11 p.m. at night.
-This is a sentence!
-One space after a period.
 This is a sentence.
-Two spaces after a period.
-This is a sentence?
-Two spaces after a period.
-This is a sentence.
-One space after a period.
-This is a sentence.
-One space after a period.
-This is a sentence.
-One space after a period.
-This is a sentence.
-One space after a period. centre centre center organize, organized, organizing, organise recognize, recognise, recognise, recognise
+Two spaces after a period. centre centre center
 $1000 USD
 I hit him over the head with a 2 x 4.
 A bunch of antelopes walked by the road.